nickp60/riboSeed/README.md

 ```

 ### `stack`
-Decause assembly using short reads often collases rDNA repeats, it is not uncommon to find a reference genome that has less than the actual number of rDNAs.  riboStack uses `bedtools` and `samtools` to determine the coverage across rDNA regiosn, adn compares that coverage depth to 10 sets of randomly selected non-rDNA regions.
-If the number of rDNAs in the reference matches the number of rDNAs in your sequecned isolate, the coverage should be pretty similar.
-However, if the coverage in your rDNA regions is significantly higher, than there are likely more rDNAs in your sequenced isoalte that there are in the reference, which is something to be aware of.
+Because assembly using short reads often collapses rDNA repeats, it is not uncommon to find a reference genome that has less than the actual number of rDNAs.  riboStack uses `bedtools` and `samtools` to determine the coverage across rDNA regions, and compares that coverage depth to 10 sets of randomly selected non-rDNA regions.
+If the number of rDNAs in the reference matches the number of rDNAs in your sequenced isolate, the coverage should be pretty similar.
+However, if the coverage in your rDNA regions is significantly higher, than there are likely more rDNAs in your sequenced isolate that there are in the reference, which is something to be aware of.

 It requires a mapping BAM file and the riboScan output directory as input.